mag389/holbertonschool-machine_learning/README.md

 collection and use of data.

 ## Extra Sources:
-These sources cover big topics and dpeendencies that are used in all sub folders
+These sources cover big topics and/or dependencies that are used in all sub folders

 https://medium.com/analytics-vidhya/2d-convolution-using-python-numpy-43442ff5f381